 In 2013, the third INBRE proposal was submitted to NIH and in 2014, Idaho INBRE was awarded $16.1 million to continue and build upon the activities of the network.
 In ‘INBRE 3’, in addition to the ongoing efforts to support biomedical research and education for students and faculty across the state, emphasis is being placed on the development of Industry Internships for students and on furthering connections between to the Western IDeA states to provide even more opportunities in the West.

-Specific Aim 3: To provide research opportunities to Idaho undergraduate students and serve as a pipeline for these students to continue in health research careers.
+Specific Aim 3: Provide research opportunities for undergraduate students and serve as a “pipeline” for these students to continue in health research careers within Idaho.

-Specific Aim 5: To share established programs and infrastructure through a tri-state Regional Alliance of INBRE Networks (RAIN) with Idaho, Montana, and New Mexico to reduce redundancy, increase interdisciplinary research collaborations among faculty, and broaden research and education opportunities for students.
+Specific Aim 5: Share established programs and infrastructure through a tri-state Regional Alliance of INBRE Networks (RAIN) with Idaho, Montana, and New Mexico to reduce redundancy, increase interdisciplinary research collaborations among faculty, and broaden research and education opportunities for students.